astroandes/SatelliteShapeLG/paper/referee.md

 The results we examine in detail correspond to N=11, but we also quote the results for N=12, 13, 14 and 15 to examine a possible dependence on satellite number.
+We do not make the calculation for the whole population because the resolution of the Illustris1 simulation does not allow us to make such an estimate.
+This point is also clarified in the paper.

-For the MW w e do not find any obvious trend.
+For the MW we do not find any obvious trend.
 However, for the M31 there seems to be a trend for N>=12.
 The new Figure 4 summarizes these results.

-We do not make the calculation for the whole population because the resolution of the Illustris1 simulation does not allow us to make such an estimate.
-This point is also clarified in the paper.
+We also emphasize in the different subsections that our study does not address the questions about M31 planes.
+It only addresses the distribution of a given set of satellites with trivial selection criteria.

 >* section 3.3:
 >The authors randomize the position of satellites while keeping their